CosmWasm/docs-deprecated/intro/composition.md

 The demo "reflect" contract in the standard CosmWasm repo, [shows how to use `CustomMsg` and `CustomQuery`](https://github.com/CosmWasm/cosmwasm/blob/71f643f577184a23b2f1f122531c944f0de94c34/contracts/reflect/src/msg.rs#L30-L64).
 You can see how the contract [uses a `CustomQuery`](https://github.com/CosmWasm/cosmwasm/blob/master/contracts/reflect/src/contract.rs#L94-L101) to call out to some "runtime-provided" code.
-For unit tests, we can [mock out the runtime querier](https://github.com/CosmWasm/cosmwasm/blob/master/contracts/reflect/src/testing.rs#L20-L37), but in a deployed system, this should be provided by native Go code in your Cosmos-SDK application.
+For unit tests, we can [mock out the runtime querier](https://github.com/CosmWasm/cosmwasm/blob/master/contracts/reflect/src/testing.rs#L20-L37), but in a deployed system, this should be provided by native Go code in your Cosmos SDK application.

 Beyond trivial cases, we are working with Terra to expose their `swap`, `oracle` and `treasury` modules to CosmWasm contracts on their chains.
 These features need to be exposed in an immutable format that will work forever on their chain, but there is no need for portability.